-- b.
-Extract the first biosfwnumber.img file to the diskette.
-You can do this using loaddskf, which is shipped with the Scripting Toolkit in the sgdeploy\sgtk\utils directory or the image utility of your choice. - c.
-Copy the contents of the diskette to the applicable directory in the source tree directory. - d.
-Extract the next image file to the diskette; then, copy the contents of the diskette to the applicable directory in the source tree directory. - e.
+- For IBM ServeRAID 4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k updates, always use the first diskette image (1 of 5).
+The image is required. - For ServeRAID-8i, 8k, and 8k-l updates, all diskette images are required. - e.
 Copy the entire contents of the update package, including any readme.txt files, into the applicable directory that you created in the source tree. - f.
-Repeat step 5d and 5e for all biosfwnumber.img files. - 6.
+Repeat steps 5d and 5e for all required IMG files. - 6.
 Customize the usrvars.bat file for the deployment scenario to perform the updates for the target server, using the Customize-usrvars.bat helper batch file.
-See "Modifying USRVARS.BAT" on page 20 for information about the environment variables that you can configure.
+See "Modifying USRVARS.BAT" on page 24 for information about the environment variables that you can configure.